AdamTovatt/sudoku/README.md

 # Sudoku

-A project for the EDAA35 course focused on building a Sudoku solver and evaluating different solving algorithms based on performance and memory usage.
+A project for the EDAA35 course focused on building a Sudoku solver and evaluating different solving algorithms based on performance.

 ## Requirements

 - .NET 8 or later
+- R (Tested on 4.5.0)

 ## Running Tests